 Festival Information

 Imagine two days of incredible diverse Canadian musical talent across all genres performing right in front of you in a small but mighty festival where everything is right at your finger tips.
-The grounds are fully licensed, so you take your beverages anywhere you like.
-There are no lineups and the ground is flat.

 It’s magic.